 “Abingdon’s success is rooted in its enthusiastic and expert staff who are wholly committed to passing on a love of their subject.”

 I hope that you enjoy learning more about Abingdon from the website but nothing can replace the experience of seeing the School with your own eyes and getting a feel for the very special atmosphere here, so I hope too that we will be able to welcome you here soon.

 About Michael Windsor

-Mr Windsor taught French, German and Italian at King’s College School, Wimbledon, for seven years, where he later held the post of Director of the International Baccalaureate, and then worked as Deputy Head of the Royal Grammar School in Guildford for five years.
+Mike taught French, German and Italian at King’s College School, Wimbledon, for seven years, where he later held the post of Director of the International Baccalaureate, and then worked as Deputy Head of the Royal Grammar School in Guildford for five years.
 He was appointed Headmaster of Reading Blue Coat School in 2008.
-Mr Windsor is an inspector for ISI and governor of a local prep school.
+Mike is an inspector for ISI and governor of a local prep school.

 The opportunity to become involved in wider school life particularly attracted him to teaching, and earlier in his career he coached rugby, hockey and athletics, served as an officer in the Royal Navy Section of the Combined Cadet Force and led expeditions to Ecuador, Morocco and Pakistan.

 Mike is married to Shanti, who works at Reading University, and they have two daughters, Amelia and Bea.
 He loves playing and watching sport and is a long-standing (and long-suffering) supporter of Bristol Rovers and Bristol Rugby Club.
 He is also a keen musician, playing the double bass in classical and jazz ensembles.